zzossig/hugo-theme-zdoc/README.md

 3. There are two types of pages.
 One is a single page and the other is collapsible page.

-- single page - Just make a md file in the `doc` folder
+- single page - Just make a md file in the `docs` folder

     ```yaml
     ---